epimorphics/registry-api-active-docs/README.md

 document the input and output document formats, the current state focuses on operations and their parameters.

-At the moment, the RAML lives in `static.api.raml`.
+At the moment, the RAML lives in `static/api.raml`.
 In the future, we will probably refactor this project to separate the core API sandbox features from the specifics of the given RAML spec, and the API livery used to top- and tail- the page.